Carreau/one-extra-fact/_chapters_en/git.md

 -   How can we get updates from a remote repository?
 -   How can we send updates to a remote repository?
 -   How can we control who can do what with a remote repository?

+## Handling Conflicts

+-   What is a conflict?
+-   How can we tell when a conflict has occurred?
+-   How can we view a conflict?
+-   How can we resolve conflicts?

 ## Sharing Work